cilium/pwru/README.md

       --all-kmods                 attach to all available kernel modules --backend string            Tracing backend('kprobe', 'kprobe-multi').
 Will auto-detect if not specified.
-      --filter-func string        filter kernel functions to be probed by name (exact match, supports RE2 regular expression) --filter-mark uint32        filter skb mark
+      --filter-func string        filter kernel functions to be probed by name (exact match, supports RE2 regular expression) --filter-ifname string      filter skb ifname in --filter-netns (if not specified, use current netns) --filter-mark uint32        filter skb mark
       --filter-netns string       filter netns ("/proc/<pid>/ns/net", "inode:<inode>")
       --filter-track-skb          trace a packet even if it does not match given filters (e.g., after NAT or tunnel decapsulation)